David Kenyon Webster: Later years

 Webster was the last of the surviving Camp Toccoa veterans who had fought in Normandy to be sent home after the surrender of Nazi Germany.
 When he was discharged in 1945, he returned to work as a reporter for The Wall Street Journal and the Los Angeles Daily News.
 Webster took up sailing and fishing and made a hobby of studying oceanography and marine biology.
 During those years he worked on his wartime memoirs and occasionally approached magazines with article proposals related to his war service, but he never attempted to publish a full treatment of his experiences in the 101st Airborne Division.

+In 1952, Webster, who studied at The Bread Loaf Writers' Conference in Middlebury, Vermont, married the former Barbara Jean Stoessell, a 1951 graduate of Scripps College who studied art at the Sorbonne in Paris, and had three children, Joan, David Jr. and Elizabeth.

-Webster married Barbara Jean Stoessell in 1952, and had three children.
-His interest in sharks led him to write a book on the subject entitled Myth and Maneater: The Story of the Shark.
+Webster's interest in sharks led him to write a book on the subject entitled Myth and Maneater: The Story of the Shark.